-BR53.
+BC55.
 Both preparers and users of private company financial statements often complain about the large volume of disclosures included in the notes.
-Notwithstanding, to achieve a simpler presentation on the face of financial statements, users of private company financial statements often prefer disclosure of relevant disaggregated or supplemental financial information in the accompanying notes than on the face.
+Notwithstanding, to achieve a simpler presentation on the face of financial statements, users of private company financial statements often prefer disclosure of relevant disaggregated or supplemental financial information in the accompanying notes rather than on the face.
 For example, some private company users are interested in seeing inventory disaggregated by type such as raw materials, work in process, and finished goods.
 However, many users said that it would be sufficient to include such details in the notes rather than to add additional line items to the face of the balance sheet.
 In contrast, many users of public company financial statements prefer that a greater amount of disaggregated information be included on the face of financial statements, in part because many public companies provide an earnings release containing only primary financial statements before issuing their complete set of interim or annual financial statements including the accompanying notes.

-BR54.
+BC56.
 FASB Concepts Statement No. 5, Recognition and Measurement in Financial Statements of Business Enterprises, states that information disclosed parenthetically on the face of financial statements amplifies or explains information recognized in financial statements.
 Considering how typical investors, lenders, and other creditors use private company financial statements, presenting information parenthetically on the face of private company financial statements may be unnecessary in many situations.
-As further described in the recognition and measurement and disclosure areas of the basis for staff recommendations of this draft framework, the unique characteristics of private company financial statement users often provide a sufficient basis for providing exceptions or modifications to some public company reporting requirements.
+As further described in the recognition and measurement and disclosure areas of the basis for conclusions of this guide, the unique characteristics of private company financial statement users often provide a sufficient basis for providing alternatives for private companies within U.S. GAAP.
 Those factors include the following:

-- a.
-There are extensive relationships that often exist between users and preparers of private company financial statements. - b.
+- There are extensive relationships that often exist between users and preparers of private company financial statements. - b.
 Financial statements represent just one component of financial information (for example, accounts receivable aging, accounts payable aging, budget versus actual financial results, financial projections, income tax returns, and due diligence questionnaires) used to make investing or credit-making decisions. - c.
-Many users use private company financial statements as a secondary source of information to validate their previous knowledge and expectations and to engage in a more focused dialogue with management about the company rather than to gain their primary understanding of the company's financial performance and position. - d.
-Private company financial statements often are made available long after the end of the reporting period.
+Many users use private company financial statements as a secondary source of information to validate their previous knowledge and expectations and to potentially engage in a more focused dialogue with management about the company rather than to gain their primary understanding of the company's financial performance and position. - d.
+The lag between the year-end reporting date and the date financial statements are issued and made available to users is typically longer for private companies when compared with public companies.

-BR55.
+BC57.
 In deciding whether to require entities to disclose disaggregated or supplemental information on the face of financial statements, the Board has historically considered, among other factors, that many public companies include a balance sheet, income statement, and statement of cash flows in their public earnings release before they issue a complete set of financial statements.
 But private companies do not follow that reporting sequence.
 As a result, many private company financial statement users stated that including relevant supplemental information in the notes generally is sufficient.